Ministry of Finance (Spain): Tax reform

-The Ministry

 If Mon was the creator of a contemporary treasury from the point of view of the technique and tax law, Bravo Murillo, head of the Treasury in 1849 and in 1850, designed the Treasury as a fundamental pillar of the General State Administration.
 In fact, under the term of Bravo Murillo, the Accounting Act of 1850 was passed.
 He consecrated the term «Ministry» to replace the classic one of «Secretary of State and of the Dispatch» and he organized the Department under a modern bureaucratic pattern.
-With him, the authority of the Minister on the directors general was reinforced and the directorates-general for Direct and Indirect Taxes, for Accounting —predecessor of the current Office of the Comptroller General of the State Administration—, for the Debt and also for the Contentious —predecessor of the current Solicitor General— were consecrated like classic organs of the Public Treasury, Besides that, Bravo Murillo also promoted the creation of the General Deposit Fund, an instrument initially designed to rid the State of the dependence on banks when it comes to obtaining new loans.
+With him, the authority of the Minister on the directors general was reinforced and the directorates-general for Direct and Indirect Taxes, for Accounting—predecessor of the current Office of the Comptroller General of the State Administration—, for the Debt and also for the Contentious—predecessor of the current Solicitor General—were consecrated like classic organs of the Public Treasury, Besides that, Bravo Murillo also promoted the creation of the General Deposit Fund, an instrument initially designed to rid the State of the dependence on banks when it comes to obtaining new loans.
 But in the end it did not have the expected effects.

 The development of the country and the need to remove it definitively from the financial crises that took place during the 19th century led to new economic and tributary reforms carried out by the ministers Laureano Figuerola (1869), Navarro Reverter (1895) and Raimundo Fernández Villaverde (1902-1903).
 This, together with the culmination of the codifying process in Spain, influenced new organic reforms of the Public Treasury and the beginning of the consolidation of a new bureaucratic structure.

-Budget and expenditure control

-Between 1873 and 1878 the General Comptroller of the State Administration (the internal supervisory agency of the state public sector) was institutionalized.
+Between 1873 and 1878 the Office of the Comptroller General (the internal supervisory agency of the state public sector) was institutionalized.
 In 1881 the State Solicitors Corps was created coinciding with the consecration of the economic-administrative procedure.
 The same year, it was created the Inspectorate-General of the Treasury as an instrument to improve provincial economic management.
 The immediate effect was the creation of the Treasury Delegations in the provinces.